Practice Helpers 5: What To Do When You Practice

 • Is the tempo too fast for today?

-• Am I unsure of the notes?
+• Is your child unsure of the notes?

 • Is your child distracted or tired?

-Once we understand the message, we can work on a solution: slow down, review the notes, or take a short break.
 Over time, your child will learn to do this for themselves.
 For now, you can model this mindset by staying calm, asking questions, and focusing on progress instead of perfection.

 Practice Time Guidelines